 “So, where and when did you see it?”

 Thomlinson extracted some sheets, crumpled and scribbled on in biro, and proceeded to give lengthy details of sightings, as Martha’s long pink nails tap-tap-tapped on her keyboard.

 Half an hour later, Martha opened the door for Thomlinson and watched him head down the street, leaning on his stick, his carrier bag swinging.
 An odd fellow, she thought.
 Perhaps fifty?
 Whatever, she felt pleased he’d gone.

 A door behind her opened and two men came out.
 They could have been identical twins.
-They were clean-shaven with nondescript faces; you would be hard-pressed to even tell their age.
-If you had looked one in the eye, you would have seen the iris to be the palest of pale greens, almost translucent, and the pupil strangely slit-like, like a snake’s.
+They were clean-shaven with nondescript faces; you would have been hard-pressed to even tell their age.
+If you’d looked one in the eye, you would have seen the iris to be the palest of pale greens, almost translucent, and the pupil strangely slit-like, like a snake’s.
 They were both clad in black suits, black trilby hats, black shirts, and black ties.
 One held out a black-gloved hand.
 Martha opened the drawer and deposited the crystal into his hand, feeling the object’s warmth and vibration as she did so.
-It was triangle-shaped; one long side, the other two of equal length.
+It was triangle-shaped – one long side, the other two of equal length.
 Without a word, the two men left.
 Martha deleted the report she had just typed and then eyed the clock.
 She smiled.
 Time to close for lunch.

 Taken from the book, Flash Friction: To Cut a Short Story Short, vol. III: 72 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.